 Mucolytics work best when they are taken regularly.

-Carbocisteine, erdosteine, and mecysteine are usually taken twice a day.
+Carbocisteine and erdosteine are usually taken twice a day by adults.
 Your doctor may stop these medicines if you have taken them for one month and they don't seem to be helping your symptoms.
+Children may need to take these drugs three or four times a day.

-Dornase alfa is inhaled into the lungs once or twice a day using a machine called a nebuliser.
+Dornase alfa is taken by breathing it into the lungs once or twice a day using a machine called a nebuliser.
+Mannitol is taken by breathing it in from a hand-held inhaler.

 What about side-effects?

-Side-effects of treatment with mucolytics occur only rarely, but some people have reported bleeding from the gastrointestinal tract (gut) - this is rare.
-If you develop black stools (faeces), stop taking carbocisteine, erdosteine, or mecysteine and let your doctor know as soon as possible.
+Side-effects of treatment with mucolytics occur only rarely but some people have reported bleeding from the gut (gastrointestinal tract) - this is rare.
+If you develop black stools (faeces), stop taking carbocisteine or erdosteine and let your doctor know as soon as possible.
 Black stools are a sign of bleeding from the gut.

 Who cannot have mucolytics?